arsumelahi21/weather-dashboard/README.md

 Use this repository as a starting point for your journey:

 * 📄 **README**: Setup instructions and API key guidance included
 * 🔐 **API Key**: Requires a free OpenWeatherMap API key. available in `weather.service.ts` for now.
-We can move it to .env for prodution level.
+We can move it to .env for production level.

 ### 🔧 Quick Setup